- CAMPUS LIFE

 Activity that induces, causes, or requires an individual to perform a duty or task that involves the commission of a crime or an act of hazing.

 Hazing actions and situations include, but are not limited to the following:

-Any violation of the hazing policy shall be deemed a violation of the University’s Student Code of Conduct.
+Any violation of the hazing policy shall be deemed a violation of the University’s Student Code of Conduct and applicable laws.
 Thus, all allegations of hazing will be investigated by the Office of Student Advocacy and Accountability and/or other appropriate law enforcement agencies.
 Individuals or groups found responsible for violating the Hazing Policy may face disciplinary action including expulsion from the University.
-The Vice President of Student Affairs, Chief Conduct Officer, and Assistant Director of Advocacy and Accountability or designee may impose interim sanctions immediately upon notice of charge of violation of the Hazing Policy.
+The Vice President for Student Affairs, Chief Conduct Officer, the Dean of Students and Assistant Director of Advocacy and Accountability or designee may impose interim sanctions immediately upon notice of charge of violation of the Hazing Policy.

 The University will not tolerate retaliation by any individual or group (whether or not that person was directly involved in the original incident) against any faculty, staff or student who reports, participates in an investigation of, or is a complainant in a disciplinary proceeding involving the allegation of hazing.
 Claims of retaliation will be investigated as a breach of the University’s Hazing policy and may result in University sanctions.